 6.3.1.
 Registers

 This menu option navigates to the Register Browser.
-This screen allows you to change registers and customize your Nuvation Energy BMS to your needs.
+This screen allows you to read and write to registers.

 When the Operator Interface is locked, the Register Browser is in a view-only mode, restricting the editing of registers.